Philip Mason Garner

 1971-1974: A's minor leagues

-Garner continued to play semipro baseball and in the January 1971 amateur draft was the third overall pick, taken by the Oakland Athletics.
-The A's showed more interest and he signed with Oakland.
+Garner continued to play semipro baseball and in the January 1971 amateur draft was the third overall selection by the Oakland Athletics.
+The A's showed more interest and he subsequently signed.
 Garner planned to make the majors in five years, even though Sal Bando manned third for Oakland.

 1975-1976: A's regular